 Let’s start simple.
 Take your time and try to remember have you had deleted photos in your Camera Roll when the recent backup was performed.
 If you’re positive, you can easily retrieve your photos.
 On the other hand, if you took photos after the latest backup, chances are, sadly, that you won’t be able to recover them.

-Have in mind that restoring a backup from iCloud will erase all of your data, so backup your data timely to avoid additional loss.
+Have in mind that restoring a backup from iCloud will erase all of your data, so back up your data timely to avoid additional loss.
 Namely, you can’t use iCloud to restore selective, individual files, but rather for restoring the whole backup.
 There are a few 3rd-party software solutions for accessing individual files, but we don’t advise you to use those due to security risks.
-So, in order to restore a backup from iCloud, follow these instructions:
+So, to restore a backup from iCloud, follow these instructions:

 - Go to Settings.